lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   that complements the SCHC Fragment Header so that the SCHC Fragment is a multiple of L2 Words without the need for padding bits.

-The SCHC Fragment that carries the last tile MUST an All-1 SCHC Fragment, described in {{LastFrag}}.
+The SCHC Fragment that carries the last tile MUST be an All-1 SCHC Fragment, described in {{LastFrag}}.

-If MIC is used, the bits on which the MIC is computed MUST be the SCHC Packet concatenated with the padding bits that are appended to the Payload of the SCHC Fragment that carries the last tile.
+If MIC is used, the bits on which the MIC is computed MUST be the SCHC Packet concatenated with the potential padding bits that are appended to the Payload of the SCHC Fragment that carries the last tile.

 The fragment sender MUST start by processing the window numbered 0.